 I care a lot about promises given, whether I give them to myself or to someone else.
 I used to expect the same from everyone else but it turned out to be a bad idea, but that’s a different story.

 What worked for me is shifting focus from the exact goals and deadlines to continuous progress.
 It’s tempting to procrastinate for a while and then to do everything “the night before the exam” but it’s always a gamble and, as any kind of gamble, it comes with a lot of stress and uncertainty.
 It seems pretty obvious but I can’t stop seeing those patterns of behavior on every level from individuals to nuclear superpowers.
-The Soviet Union was obsessed with five-year plans, and what are the results in the long run?

-Many people say that they expected more “pleasure” from achieving their big goals.
+Many people say they expected more “pleasure” from achieving their big goals.
 I guess it makes sense, there is no “high” that can last forever but I find that setting small goals and achieving them every day is more rewarding than focusing on something big or pushing yourself to meet unrealistic or excessive deadlines.
 It’s just more fun to feel the progress every day and to take pride in that than to push yourself to the limit and to burn-out later.

-- Learning - It’s not that hard to learn a single new thing about the topics that interest me.
+- Learning.
+It’s not that hard to learn a single new thing about the topics that interest me.
 Focusing on a short and isolated topic also helps to understand things on a deeper level.

-- Personal Projects - I have a few personal projects (including this website) and limited time so I can’t put aside everything else and focus on them full time but it’s not an excuse for abandoning any of them.
+- Personal Projects.
+I have a few personal projects (including this website) and limited time so I can’t put aside everything else and focus on them full time but it’s not an excuse for abandoning any of them.
 Consistently adding small improvements helps me not to feel that I abandoned my long-term commitments.

-- Housekeeping - I like to start my day with listening to a single podcast and doing some housekeeping while it plays.
+- Housekeeping.
+I like to start my day with listening to a podcast and doing some housekeeping while it plays.
 This way, my “housekeeping debt” do not pile up so I don’t have to spend a few hours on Saturdays doing something not very pleasurable.
 Also, listening to podcasts improves my English, which also amounts to something if you consider that there are 365 mornings in a single year.